 This morning I got back from my trip to China and Hong Kong.
 I've had a little sleep and I don't feel too bad actually, but I'm down quite a few hours (I can never sleep on planes) so I'm sure it will hit me again in an hour or so.
 So, let's soldier on!

 As I mentioned previously, my trip in to China was uneventful.
 I met the limo driver at Hong Kong airport with no trouble and followed him out of the airport where the heat really hit me - it was over 30 degrees and very humid, and I'd just been at more or less a constant 15 for hours.
 It was fairly oppressive and I feared that I was going to sweat to death in a shirt and tie over the week, but it turned out that the day was particularly hot.
 Anyway, no problem for the limo with its aircon.
-I traveled in style through the Hong Kong / China border without leaving my seat and before long I was at the Four Points by Sheraton hotel
+I traveled in style through the Hong Kong / China border without leaving my seat and before long I was at the Four Points by Sheraton hotel in Shenzhen.

 The hotel is relatively new and the entrance/lobby is very grand.
 My room was very nice and the view pretty good.
 No complaints at all really, the main downside being that I only had a room until Tuesday as it was booked up after that.
 Annoyingly there was a huge trade show going on all week (the guy sat next to me on the plane was going to it so I knew a bit about it) and lots of hotels were full.
 I didn't worry as I thought we'd find something.
 Anyway, that evening my colleague and his wife arrived and we had a nice dinner and caught-up (he's based in Japan these days).